barryclark/jekyll-now/_posts/2017-1-1-pa_and_git.md

 Other useful commands:
 git log
+git diff
+There are different ways to use git diff.
+1. Show changes you haven't commited yet: git diff [filename]
+2. Show changes you already commited (but haven't sync'd): git diff --cached [filename] 3.

 You can also add files and commit in one go: git commit -am "Going for broke"

+Creating a new branch

+You can create a new branch on your local machine.
+Let's say your new branch is called database

+git checkout database

+You can make changes, break stuff, then switch back to your main branch at any time:

+git checkout master